automatisch/automatisch/packages/docs/pages/build-integrations/triggers.md

 ### Test the trigger

 Let's go to the flows page of Automatisch and create a new flow.
-Choose the `The cat API` app and the `Search cat images` trigger and click `Test & Continue` button.
+Choose `The cat API` app and the `Search cat images` trigger and click `Test & Continue` button.
 If you a see JSON response in the user interface, it means that the trigger is working properly.